 The information published on the distribution of nickel in humans after oral exposure is limited.
-Solomons et al. (1982), Christensen and Lagesson, (1981 as cited in ATSDR, 1997) and Sunderman et al. (1989) reported that serum nickel levels peaked 2.5-3 hours after ingestion of soluble nickel compounds.
+Solomons et al. (1982), Christensen and Lagesson, (1981 as cited in Diamond et al., 1998) and Sunderman et al. (1989) reported that serum nickel levels peaked 2.5-3 hours after ingestion of soluble nickel compounds.
 There is much more extensive information on the distribution of nickel in animals.
-Studies showed that Ni2+ administered to rodents via the oral route was mainly concentrated in the kidneys, liver, and lungs, and the absorbed nickel was excreted primarily in the urine (Borg and Tjalve, 1988; Jasim and Tjalve 1984, 1986a and b; Dieter et al., 1988, as cited in ATSDR, 1997).
+Studies showed that Ni2+ administered to rodents via the oral route was mainly concentrated in the kidneys, liver, and lungs, and the absorbed nickel was excreted primarily in the urine (Borg and Tjalve, 1988; Jasim and Tjalve 1984, 1986a,b; Dieter et al., 1988).